WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.1 =
-* Fixed: Bug fixes; New button to merge post counts;
-Check the Changelog for more details
+* Fixed: Bug fixes; New button to merge post counts; deprecated timthumb Check the Changelog for more details

 == Changelog ==